 In this tutorial, we'll take you through a basic pad-making process, then tart our patch up a little to finish the job in style.
-You can apply these principles in any synth, but we've got the hardware out for this job!
+Let's go.

 Step 3: Add another digital layer; this time a flutey/breathy sample.
 Balance the volume to taste.
 Add a touch of portamento.
 Dial in a sample & hold wave on an LFO and send to the filter at a medium rate.
 Tweak the ‘fade in’ time of this layer for smoothness.